CodeMasterChef/code-push-demo/README.md

 # Step 5: Release and update code on mobiles:
-## 5.1: We use bellow command to update current code to Mobile Center, after that it will update applcation on mobile which set Staging Deployment Key:
+## 5.1: We use bellow command to upload current code to Mobile Center.
+After that it will update applcation on mobiles which are set with Staging Deployment Key:

-- Upload code for current version:

-`code-push release-react MyApp android`
+`code-push release-react MyApp android`          (Upload code for current app version)

-- Upload code for version  1.2:

-`code-push release VaniCodePushDemo android 1.2`
+Note:

-Note: We need to make sure that node server is runnning ( `react-native start` ) to run update current code.
+- We need to make sure that node server is runnning ( `react-native start` ) to run update current code.
+- The app version in mobiles must be same with code-push app version.

 ## 5.2: To update applcation on mobile which set Productuin Deployment Key, we need to move code from Staging to Production branch with: